Do you have great posts and pages that just won’t rank in Google’s search results?

 If your URL structure so far included categories and/or dates, it might be best to leave these out in the future to keep your URLs short and simple.

-Keep in mind: If your pages already receive a good amount of traffic, it might be best to not temper with your URL so much.
-Many pages might already link to the existing URL and people might have saved it in their bookmarks.
-If you do decide to change the URL, make sure to implement a redirect on the old URL.
+Keep in mind: If your pages already receive a good amount of traffic, it might be best to not temper with your URLs too much.
+Other websites or blogs might already link to the existing URL and people might have saved it in their bookmarks.
+If you do decide to change the URL, make sure to implement a redirect from the old to the new URL.

 Step 3: Keyword and Text Structure